 Journalists have love-hate relationships with film festivals.
 On one hand they enjoy and thrive in the glamorous atmosphere of a film festival.
 If the right filmmakers come to their festival, they will be able to do many interviews in a short space of time that they can warehouse until needed.
 What they dislike about film festivals is the fact that they have to watch movies – and lots of them.
 Usually they screen these films alone at home from cassette.
 Few festivals have the resources to screen the films ahead of time at private screenings for journalists.
 Supposing you have entered a small regional festival in Europe or America in a town or small city that has a weekly community paper.
 This paper will have an entertainment section devoted to printing the press kits and photographs of films released by the distributors in the area.
 The entertainment editor probably has another area to cover as well: perhaps it is sports or holidays.
 When the local film festival arrives, this film journalist will be asked to cover the festival and preview all the films.
 When they reach your film, they discover that your press kit has three synopses: long, medium and short.
 The journalist knows that their work will be made easier by this simple addition to your press kit.
 Next, they discover the cast and crew bios which are short and succinct.

-An electronic press kit (EPK) is a set of videos and CD-Roms with photos, interviews with the principal cast and crew, duplicated and distributed to appropriate people.
-It is difficult to accomplish on a lo-to-no budget.
+An electronic press kit (EPK) is a set of videos and photos, interviews with the principal cast and crew, duplicated and distributed to appropriate people.
+At Raindance during festival time we have a central dropbox with images, trailers and other materisls we can send to journalists.
+It is difficult to accomplish all on a lo-to-no budget.

 When doing interviews, have someone ask key people on the cast and crew questions from your ten FAQs.
 Then film the answers.
 If possible, set up some of the interviews in front of a simple cloth or curtain with a poster behind the interviewee.
 In this way you can deliver the interview to a television station and they can cut in their own reviewer making it look like they were in the same room, when in actual fact they have never met.
 You should make VHS copies as well as Digibeta copies (for television).
 The tape can also include a short trailer for the movie.